Leveraging modal structure similarity for simulation of spatially evolving wakes: SRH body-exclusive simulations at

 Figure~\ref{fig:ai_mke_tke_all} shows the downstream variation of ai-MKE and ai-TKE for all SRH cases in comparison to 50kBI.
 While the SRH-N1 case deviates from the expected ai-MKE decay, all other SRH cases closely follow the trend observed in 50kBI.
 In terms of ai-TKE, all SRH simulations eventually converge to the same decay rate as 50kBI.
 The time or distance required to achieve this convergence is inversely related to the number of modes included in the initial reconstruction.
 Notably, SRH-N2 and higher-rank reconstructions, as well as the band-limited SRH-f13 case, successfully recover both ai-MKE and ai-TKE decay characteristics of the full 50kBI simulation after an initial adjustment period.

 These trends are driven by the behavior of the Reynolds stress terms, which regulate energy transfer via production from the mean flow to turbulence.
 Since most SRH cases (except SRH-N1) retain the bulk of the Reynolds stress structure (see Figure~\ref{fig:srh_rey_tke_comp}b), the production terms are similarly well preserved.
-For SRH-N1, however, reduced Reynolds stresses result in lower production, which slows the energy transfer and leads to a shallower MKE decay — explaining the deviation in Figure~\ref{fig:ai_mke_tke_all}(a).
+For SRH-N1, however, reduced Reynolds stresses result in lower production, which slows the energy transfer and leads to a shallower MKE decay explaining the deviation in Figure~\ref{fig:ai_mke_tke_all}(a).

-In contrast, the ai-TKE evolution highlights how an initial under-prediction of TKE in low-rank reconstructions leads to an "adjustment period," during which production drives up the TKE until it reaches the expected decay trend.
-This period correlates with the formation of smaller scales seen in Figure~\ref{fig:wake_comp_30}, marking the onset of turbulent energy cascade.
+In contrast, the ai-TKE evolution highlights how an initial under-prediction of TKE in low-rank reconstructions leads to an ``adjustment period," during which production drives up the TKE until it reaches the expected decay trend.
 After this transition, the SRH simulations behave consistently with fully resolved $Re = 5 \times 10^4$ flows, as further validated using SPOD in the following section.